 Registration is awarded to a clinical physiologist when the CPRB is satisfied that the applicant meets specific competencies for a professional Scope of Practice.

 When Registration is awarded the member's name is listed on the public Register of Clinical Physiologists.
-Your name will be listed on the Public Register of Clinical Physiologists indefinitely, and may only be removed upon receipt of formal notification of resignation or CPRB formal process to do so.
+Their name will be listed on the Public Register of Clinical Physiologists indefinitely, and may only be removed upon receipt of formal notification of resignation or CPRB formal process to do so.

-NB: Only those on the Register can be issued Annual Practicing Certificates
+Only those on the Register can be issued Annual Practicing Certificates.

 An Annual Practicing Certificate should be maintained by all registrants in all relevant Scopes of Practice.
 Through the APC process professionals show their Continuing Professional Development (CPD) as adequate to maintain their level of competency to practice.

-From 2018 all physiologists registered with the CPRB will be required to maintain an Annual Practicing Certificate with the CPRB dependant on the requirements of their employer.
+As of 2018 all physiologists registered with the CPRB are required to maintain an Annual Practicing Certificate with the CPRB, dependent on the requirements of their employer.

 Registration and Scopes of Practice